ai2cm/fv3net/examples/nudge-to-obs-run/README.md

 - 2D dycore and physics diagnostics output every 3 hours
 - run is configured to output nudging tendencies as well as physics component tendencies

-Given the default nudge-to-obs chunking and the output frequency specified in this example, you should use segment lengths that are a multiple of five days.
+Given the chunking and the output frequency specified in this example, you should use segment lengths that are a multiple of ten days.

 Note that GFS analysis data is only available from 1 January 2015 to 1 January 2017, so any portion of a model run that falls outside this period will not having nudging active.